sirlark/pyringbuf/README.md

 # pyringbuf
 A python extension implementing a circular/ring buffer of characters as a C extension.
-I overwrites silently.
+It overwrites silently.

+##Availability

+Currently, pyringbuf is available at https://pypi.python.org/pypi/Ring-Buffer, or via "pip install Ring-Buffer".
+As this is a C extensions, there is a compilation step, so your system will need to be able to compile extension modules for python.

 ##Usage: